Aroha Island

 Aroha Island is a small island near Rangitane, which is about 12 km by road from Kerikeri in the Kerikeri Inlet, Bay of Islands, Northland, New Zealand.
 The island covers an area of 12 ha.
 It is owned and managed by the Queen Elizabeth II National Trust and is a major habitat for the North Island brown kiwi.
 It is linked to the mainland via a causeway.
+The island serves as an ecological centre.